allegheny-college-cmpsc-104-Fall-2024/lab03/README.md

 2. Discuss the key features of VSCode, such as IntelliSense, Debugging, Extensions, and Version Control Integration.

 ### Part 5: Git Integration and Branching
-1. **Modify README.md**:Open the README.md file and Delete the "Delete-mark" here.
-2. **Commit Your Changes**:
-   - Navigate to the Source Control panel in VSCode.
-   - Stage your changes for commit by clicking the `+` next to the `README.md` file.
-   - Commit your changes by entering a meaningful commit message in the message box and pressing the checkmark icon or `Ctrl+Enter` (`Cmd+Enter` on macOS).
-   - Example commit message: `"Remove TODO items from README."`
-3. **Work with Branches**:
+1. **Work with Branches**:
    - Create a new branch named `update-readme` by opening the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS), then typing `Git: Create Branch...` and entering the branch name.
    - Switch to your newly created branch by opening the Command Palette again, typing `Git: Checkout to...`, and selecting `update-readme`.
+2. **Modify README.md**:Open the README.md file and Delete the "Delete-mark" here.
+3. **Commit Your Changes**
 4. **Push Changes and Branch to Remote**:
    - Push your commit along with the new branch to the remote repository.
-This can be done from the Source Control panel by clicking the `...` button, selecting `Push to...`, choosing your remote, and then selecting your branch.

 ### _Notes_:
 - Within `writing/VSCode_command.md` and `writing/reflection.md`, you will find several TODOs awaiting your completion.
 As you work, please ensure to remove all TODO markers.